RomanchenkoAS/Spellcheck/README.md

 # Spellcheck
 - A spellcheker program with no GUI implemented in C for the fastest operating speed
 - Usage: Usage: ./speller [DICTIONARY] text
-There are tools for measuring operating speed, but avaliable only on UNIX systems (eg linux), since they require <sys/resource.h>.
+- There are tools for measuring operating speed, but avaliable only on linux, since they require <sys/resource.h>.
 They are commented-out by default in speller.c

 - Dictionary file is optional